Hookup culture: Adolescents

 Some North American surveys published in the mid-2000s have shown that upwards of 60% or 70% of sexually active teens reported having had uncommitted sex within the last year.
 That is more common among males than females.
 Among sexually experienced adolescents, 28% of males and 16% of females reported losing their virginity to either someone they have just met or to a friend who is not a dating partner.

 Males are more likely than females to have several hookup partners at the same time and to hook up with someone they are not dating.
 For both genders, hookups are more likely to be with an ex-boyfriend, an ex-girlfriend, or a friend than an acquaintance.
 The majority of teens (68%) who hook up with a friend or an ex will hook up with them again.

 About half of all hookups among adolescents were a one-time affair, and this is the same for both genders.
 Only 6% of teens have had sex with someone they just met, and those encounters are a one-time affair 75% of the time.
 Over all, 25% of those who had a sexual experience with a dating partner have also hooked up with someone they were not dating.
 Additionally, 40% of those who had hooked up with someone they were not dating had also hooked up with a dating partner in the previous 12 months.

 Studies have shown that most high school girls are more interested in a relationship than high school boys, who are interested mostly in sex.
 Young women tend to be honest about their sexual encounters and experiences, and young men tend to lie more often about theirs.
 Another study shows that once a person has sex for their first time, it becomes less of an issue to future relationships or hookups.
-During the study, it was shown that girls in high school do not care as much as boys do on having sex in a relationship.
-However, on the contrary, girls will have sex with their partner to match them.
+The study showed that girls in high school do not care as much as boys do about having sex in a relationship.
+On the contrary, girls will have sex with their partner to match them.